UK launches talks for free trade deal with GCC in Riyadh

 Britain is launching talks on Wednesday for a comprehensive free trade deal with Gulf Co-operation Council countries, aimed at boosting their economies and taking businesses to the next level.

-UK Trade Secretary Anne-Marie Trevelyan will visit the Saudi capital Riyadh to meet GCC Secretary General Dr Nayef Falah Al Hajraf, the UK government said in a statement obtained by The National.
+UK Trade Secretary Anne-Marie Trevelyan is in the Saudi capital Riyadh to meet GCC Secretary General Dr Nayef Falah Al Hajraf.

+The International Trade Secretary expects the “hard yards of negotiations” to begin right away with the goal of striking a comprehensive free trade agreement with the GCC in sight.

+Ms Trevelyan is then heading to Dubai on Thursday as she opens the initial talks to strike a deal with the six GGC countries, which follow months of exploratory discussions.
+The discussions have involved Downing Street and the Foreign Office and the Department for International Trade has now put negotiations on a formal footing.

 The British official is also planning to meet her counterparts from the other GCC countries; the UAE, Bahrain, Kuwait, Oman and Qatar.